 The school district supplies all needed textbooks and electronic devices, which are identified with a district number that is recorded by the teacher or staff member upon distribution.
 District issued materials are property of Cocalico School District and may be subject to periodic inspection.
 It is the student's responsibility to return their textbook(s), electronic device, and accompanying accessories with the district number that was assigned to them in good condition.
-Obligation notices for the price of the book, device, and/or accessories, will be given to the student for any item damaged, or lost, or returned with the district number that is different than the number recorded for that student
+Obligation notices for the price of the book, device, and/or accessories, will be given to the student for any item damaged, or lost, or returned with the district number that is different than the number recorded for that student.

 Computers are expected to be charged and ready for student use each morning.
+Families may purchase insurance for electronic devices.